ERnsTL/flowd/README.md

 > This is alpha software.
 It works, is quite optimized, but not all of the planned features are currently present.
 The API may change unexpectedly.

+> NOTE: A re-implementation in Rust, with an improved architecture focused on online (re-)configuration and live programming is in progress -- see [flowd-rs](flowd-rs/README.md)

 Wire up components (programs) written in different programming languages, using the best features and available libraries of each.

 Make them communicate in a network of components.